Set Up Storyly Bar

 Story Group Thematic Icon Image

-This feature lets you use different story groups images for different labels.
-If you set dark mode images for your story groups from the Storyly dashboard, you can set a dark label to show these dark mode icons.
-This attribute can be specified programmatically or from the attributes inspector of design view.
+This feature lets you use different Story Groups images for different labels.
+If you set dark mode images for your Story Groups from the Storyly dashboard, you can set a dark label to show these dark mode icons.

 🚧